 Professor Garry Hesser, who has been teaching “Creativity and Problem-Solving” to MAL students since the program’s inception, spoke about the qualities he and other scholars see as crucial to successful leadership in today’s communities: listening, learning, asking, meditating, acting and sharing spaces with followers.
 Hesser is a professor of sociology and Martin Olav Sabo Professor of Citizenship and Learning.
-The Sabo Center’s Homecoming-focused symposium preceded the MAL evening on September 26.
+The Sabo Center’s Homecoming-focused symposium preceded the MAL event.

 Augsburg President Paul Pribbenow’s remarks included how he sees MAL as an embodiment of the college’s liberal arts mission lived out in the work graduates do in the community and the world.